Fa'amanu Brown

-Brown has previously played for the Cronulla-Sutherland Sharks, Canterbury-Bankstown Bulldogs and the Wests Tigers in the NRL and Featherstone Rovers in the RFL Championship.
+He previously played for the Cronulla-Sutherland Sharks, Canterbury-Bankstown Bulldogs, Wests Tigers and Newcastle Knights in the NRL, Hull F.C. in the Super League, and Featherstone Rovers in the RFL Championship.

 Background

 Brown was born in Christchurch, New Zealand.
 He is of Samoan descent.

 Brown played his junior football for the Hornby Panthers before moving to Australia and playing for De La Salle Caringbah.
 He attended and graduated from Endeavour Sports High School.
-In 2012, Brown was signed by the Cronulla-Sutherland Sharks, and started out in their S. G. Ball Cup team.
+In 2012, Brown was signed by the Cronulla-Sutherland Sharks and started out in their S. G. Ball Cup team.
 Brown then played for the Sharks' NYC team from 2012 to 2014.
 Brown has captained the Sharks' NYC team.

 Playing career

 2014

-On 14 February 2014, Brown was selected in the Cronulla-Sutherland Sharks inaugural 2014 NRL Auckland Nines squad.
+On 14 February 2014, Brown was selected for the Cronulla-Sutherland Sharks inaugural 2014 NRL Auckland Nines squad.
 Brown was selected to play for Samoa against Fiji in the 2014 Pacific Rugby League International test, but withdrew due to injury.
 On 5 June 2014, Brown re-signed with the Sharks on a 3-year contract, two days before his NRL debut.
 In Round 13 of the 2014 NRL season, Brown made his debut for the Sharks against the St. George Illawarra Dragons playing at five-eighth in the Sharks 30–0 loss at WIN Stadium.
 In Round 21 against the Parramatta Eels at Remondis Stadium, Brown scored his first NRL career try in the Sharks 32–12 loss.
 Brown finished his debut year in the NRL with him playing in 11 matches and scoring a try for the Sharks in the 2014 NRL season.
 On 9 September 2014, Brown was selected for the New Zealand and Samoa 2014 Four Nations train-on squads, but didn't make the final 24 man squads for both teams.